aeric-underscore/aeric-underscore.github.io/_pages/about.md

 Senior in physics and math at UIUC, and undergradaute research assistant doing work in theoretical and computational astrophysics.

+Experienced in developing and maintaining Python/Bash code that efficiently process and analyze large datasets.

+Amateur classical pianist in my free time (see the '[pretentious](pretentious)' tab).

 <!-- High-achieving student pursuing degrees in **physics** and **mathematics** with a minor in **computer science**.
 Two-plus years of experience as an undergraduate research assistant doing work in theoretical and computational astrophysics.
 Experienced in **developing and maintaining Python/Bash code** that efficiently process and analyze large datasets. -->